MinecraftForge/Documentation/docs/conventions/loadstages.md

     Loading stage events can only be used in your `@Mod` class, in methods marked with the `@EventHandler` annotation.

-!!! important
+!!! warning

-    Many objects that were previously registered in loading stage event handlers (Blocks, Items, Recipes, etc.) should now be registered via [RegistryEvents][registering].
+    Many objects (e.g. Blocks, Items, Recipes, etc.) that were previously registered in Pre-Initialization, or other stage event handlers, should now be registered via [registry events][registering].
     This is to pave the way to being able to reload mods dynamically at runtime, which can't be done using loading stages (as they are fired once upon application startup).
     RegistryEvents are fired after Pre-Initialization.

 ## Pre-Initialization

-Pre Init is the place to let the game know about all the blocks, items, etc that your mod provides.
+Pre Init is the place set anything up that is required by your own or other mods.
 This stage's event is the `FMLPreInitializationEvent`.
 Common actions to preform in preInit are:

-  * Registering blocks and items to the GameRegistry
+  * Creating and reading the config file
-  * Registering tile entities
-  * Registering entities
+  * Registering [Capabilities][capabilities]
-  * Assigning ore dictionary names

 ## Initialization